Node Install - Docker Image

 A single instance can be started with the following command:

 While we generally recommend running multiple node instances, there are a few reasons why you may only want to initially run just one.
-First, if you are installing Sandfly for the first time, having only one instance will help with debugging or monitoring.
-Secondly, the host / VM that is running the node does not have sufficient CPU and RAM resources.
+First, if installing Sandfly for the first time, having only one instance will help with debugging or monitoring as there will only be one container and associated log.
+Secondly, the host / VM that is running the node does not have sufficient CPU and/or RAM resources.
 One node is sufficient for initial testing or light use, but eventually it is advisable to run multiple containers for regular use.

 Start Additional Containers

-You can start multiple node containers on the same system to get more performance and redundancy by simply running the start_node.sh script repeatedly.
-Make sure your host instance has sufficient RAM to run multiple node containers before doing this.
+Multiple node containers can be started on the same system to get more performance and redundancy by simply running the start_node.sh script repeatedly.
+Make sure that the host has sufficient RAM to run multiple node containers before doing this.

 root@example:~/sandfly-setup/start_scripts# ./start_node.sh